shameenakoodan/shameenakoodan/README.md

 🚀 Currently, as a web software developer,  I delved into an exhilarating journey filled with innovation and discovery, where every challenge sparked new opportunities for growth and creativity.

-- 🌐 Backend Development and Maintenance: Proficient in crafting and maintaining robust backend systems for WAT applications, ensuring scalability and optimal performance.
+- 🌐 Backend Development and Maintenance: Proficient in crafting and maintaining robust backend systems for Web applications, ensuring scalability and optimal performance.

-- 🛠️ Technical Issue Resolution: Skilled in troubleshooting and solving technical challenges within WAT applications, ensuring seamless functionality and user experience.
+- 🛠️ Technical Issue Resolution: Skilled in troubleshooting and solving technical challenges within Web applications, ensuring seamless functionality and user experience.

 - 🔧 Currently, I'm immersed in the exciting process of rebuilding existing applications, enhancing their functionality and performance to meet evolving needs.

 - 💼 Excellent at resolving client issues related to backend development.

-With a focus on delivering reliable and efficient solutions, I am committed to driving the success of WAT projects.
+With a focus on delivering reliable and efficient solutions, I am committed to driving the success of Web application projects.
 Let's collaborate to bring your vision to life.

 ### Cloud Engineer Trainee, Nology, (Remote) (Jul 2022 - Dec 2022)